โš ๏ธ

 Substances of Concern (SoC)Art.
 3(12) + Annex I PPWR

 Hazardous substances present in packaging that may impair human health or hinder recycling.
-Includes PFAS, certain heavy metals, phthalates, and others listed in Annex I. PFAS in food-contact packaging banned from Aug 12, 2026 (>25 ppb individual / >250 ppb total).
+Includes PFAS and the heavy metals restricted under Art.
+5(4).
+Annex I is the indicative list of what counts as packaging, not a list of substances.
+PFAS in food-contact packaging banned from Aug 12, 2026 (>25 ppb individual, >250 ppb sum, >50 ppm total including polymeric, Art.
+5(5)).

 Design for Recycling (DfR)Art.
 6 + ACT-02 (pending)